mattboone808/smart-restaurants/README.md

 7. The app should open automatically in your browser (typically at http://127.0.0.1:5500/frontend/index.html).

-8. You are now running the web app and can search for restaurants and create reservations that are stored in the local database
+8. You are now running the app and can now search restaurants, create reservations, manage profiles, add favorites, write reviews, and generate recommendations.

-# Features
+# Phase I Features

 - Search restaurants by city, cuisine, or price range